StudioLE/Tectonic/README.md

 *→ [Staging (develop branch)](https://next.geometrician.io/)*

-## Lineweights
+## Geometrician

-Lineweights is a collection of modular libraries for automating architecture, engineering, and construction (AEC) workflows.
+Geometrician is a collection of modular libraries for automating architecture, engineering, and construction (AEC) workflows.

 *The components are written in C# using Hypar's Elements library.
 They are designed to be cross-platform for use in standard industry software and cloud platforms such as Hypar, Dynamo, Revit, Grasshopper, and Rhino.*